-Examination board: AQA GCSE Geography
+Examination board: AQA

-Why study geography?
+Why study Geography?

 GCSE Geography encourages students to explore the link between the physical landscapes in the world, and the human landscapes.
 The course explores the interrelationships between peoples and environments, change in places and processes over space and time, and the interrelationship between geographical phenomena at different scales and in different contexts.
 Through the study of various case studies, students investigate how these interrelationships are playing out in the real world.
 Topics include climate change, ecosystems, natural hazards, poverty, deprivation, global shits in economic power and the challenge of sustainable resource use.
-Students will also develop their competence in a range of skills including those used in fieldwork, and Geographical Information Systems.
+Students will also develop their competence in a range of skills including those used in fieldwork, and Geographical Information Systems (GIS).
+Additionally, students will practice applying geographical knowledge, understanding skills and approaches appropriately and creatively to real world contexts, including fieldwork; and develop well-evidenced arguments for drawing on their geographical knowledge and understanding.

-The qualification is broken down into three exam papers, made up of the following topics:
+The qualification is broken down into three exam papers, made up of the following topics

-- 'Living in the Physical Environment'
+- 1hr30mins 88 marks 'Living in the Physical Environment' - o Natural Hazards, Climate Change, Ecosystems, River and Coastal landscapes

-- 1 hour 30 minutes 88 marks

-- Natural hazards, climate change, ecosystems, river and coastal landscapes.